-In order to transfer to JMU you must formally apply to the university through the JMU Office of Admissions (international students click here to apply).
+In order to transfer to JMU you must formallyapply to the university through the JMU Office of Admissions.
+International students should apply through the International Admissions application.
 Attending a specific college or university does not give you a better chance at being admitted.
 The admission decision is based on the quality of your academic work at your previous college or university.

 Summer - February 1st